Wednesday, February 15, 2017

 Today we have many excellent choices when it comes to larger recorders, those that are designed to be carried over the shoulder or in a bag.
 But we are still a bit limited in terms of the hand-held form factor.

 My own bias is towards relatively inexpensive gear.
-Though I am a trained professional audio engineer, I do not work in that area.
-As a researcher and artist I don't have a steady revenue stream that could fund the most expensive gear.
+Though I am a trained professional audio engineer, I do not work as a researcher and artist.
+Hence I don't have a steady revenue stream that might fund expensive gear.
 Luckily, such is not necessary with a bit of ingenuity and research.

 Hand-held recording setup

-The EM172 capsule are popular with hobbyists looking to build small electret microphones.
+EM172 and EM272 capsules are popular with hobbyists looking to build small electret microphones.
 They are dirt cheap and low noise, plus they come complete with a FET.
 There's little to do except wire them up and put them in an appropriate housing.
 A cottage industry has sprung up around this capsule.
 As a result, you can buy nice products from Audiotalaia in Spain, LOM in Slovakia, and Micbooster in England.
 These mics are small enough to go anywhere.
-I carry a pair of clips to attach them to fences, wires, branches, even leaves.
+I carry a pair of clips to attach them to fences, wires, branches, etc.

 EM172 mics have a sensitivity of 40 mV/Pa and self-noise 14 dB.
 This works out to an EIN of -106 dBu.
 The mics have a nominal operating voltage of 5 V but seem not to mind operating at the bottom of their range (specified as 3-10 V).

 The Olympus LS-11 is a small (139 cubic cm and 165g) hand-held recorder about which I have written plenty... just search this blog.
 It provides 3V plug-in power (PIP).
-That's not much, but in fact puts it in the top category of portable recorders.
+That puts it in the top category of portable recorders.
 The two AA batteries last something like 22 hours.
 The pre-amps have EIN of -122 dBu.
 It's tiny and the interface is easy to work with.
 Basically, it's a perfect little machine, which is no doubt why Olympus discontinued it!

 Shoulder recorder